 JRM: No. What’s very difficult to understand as a child is sharing and not having.
 Not having a lot of things, I couldn’t learn, I couldn’t listen.
 I was so smothered by poverty and at that point there was no hope of being any other way either.
 I thought that this was what I would do for the rest of my life, so my truancy was fear more than anything else, fear of the future, fear of living.
 I know people that are given life, but they’re given life with special circumstances.

 As a kid, material things make you feel very safe.
 If you don’t just have these shoes or this toy or that jacket, you feel very deprived – and I think material things have a huge emotional importance at a certain age.
-For me that emotional importances was seen as truancy.
+For me that emotional importance was seen as truancy.

 Listen, if I’d been a rich kid and I was just fucking around, well that’s pure truancy.
 But truancy when it’s sparked by an emotion – there must be another word for it.
 I’m not sure what it is.
-People would like to call it tuancy – it looks cool: “He wasn’t in school, he must have been fucking.
+People would like to call it truancy – it looks cool: “He wasn’t in school, he must have been fucking.
 He was kicked out of school, isn’t he hot?”

 BD: What about your peers, your friends?